BenchCI Examples¶

 If you want to see Evidence Reports and traceability metadata, start with:

-If you want to try the newer resource model, start with:
+If you want to try the resource model, start with:

 These examples are templates.
 You must adapt ports, IP addresses, GPIO lines, firmware paths, expected responses, relay commands, measurement URLs, and flashing tool settings for your hardware.